See all Profiles

 Simons Scholar and Senior Fellow, UCLA Institute for Pure and Applied Mathematics

-Served as visiting senior scientist developing advanced theory and methods to understand complex, open, and excited quantum systems, while mentoring junior scholars during the IPAM long program "Advancing Quantum Mechanics with Mathematics and Statistics."
+Served as visiting senior scientist in 2022 developing advanced theory and methods to understand complex, open, and excited quantum systems, while mentoring junior scholars during the IPAM long program "Advancing Quantum Mechanics with Mathematics and Statistics."

 Scientific Advisor, Guy Foundation